 In addition to divesting our endowment, we are always thinking about ways to make more positive investments.
 Positive investing is often known as creating an ESG (Environmental Social Governance Policy).

 Our effort toward positive investing started in 2010, when we created The Socially Responsible Investment Advisory Committee (SRIAC) and an SRI policy that can be viewed here.
 It was formed to increase transparency and stakeholder involvement.
 The members of the committee are two students, one faculty member and the Vice President of Finance and Administration.
 The committee recommended that the Investment Committee of the Board of Trustees approve an initial investment equal to 10% of the endowment portfolio in a Socially Responsible Investment fund, specifically, the Portfolio 21 Fund.
 The recommendation was approved and implemented in June 2010.
 In 2011, another 5% investment in this fund was approved.
-In 2014, the Portfolio grew to 24% of our assets.
+In 2016, Portfolio 21 represented over 34% of our assets.

 The purpose of the Endowment is to support the College and its mission over the long-term.
 Accordingly, the primary investment objectives of the Endowment are to:

 - Preserve the real purchasing power of the existing principal by prudently investing capital into assets that are likely to preserve purchasing power.

 - Provide a stable source of perpetual financial support to Endowment beneficiaries in accordance with the College’s spending policy.